toffeegryphon/ScoreReader2.0/README.md

 1. Added last blank page.
 2. Added file selector (so far only from downloads)
 3. Auto jump after bookmarking.
+4. Saving to a .txt file
+5. Loading config from .txt file
+6. Create Bitmap Array from Config file
+7. Load Bitmap Array => IT WORKS!

 ## To Do
 1. Decide between file saving implementations - a config file vs saving